 Okay, so realistically what can you earn off writing?

-10 cents per word is a standard rate for premium quality work and you do not have to be a special published author to expect it.
+10 cents per word is a standard rate for premium quality work, and you do not have to be an expert writer to expect it.

 Any experienced native English writer can command such a price.

 We’re going to show you how that’s true …

 So, ask yourself … how many words can you produce a day?